Record gap emerges between default super funds and indexed counterparts

 Additionally, Stockspot observed active funds have been “heavily invested” in private assets, notably unlisted property.

-“Although some super funds have discontinued these as separate investment options, they remain a substantial part of their default funds,” it explained.
+“Although some super funds have discontinued these as separate investment options, they remain a substantial part of their default funds,” it said.

 Meanwhile, in terms of the most successful assets this year, Stockspot pinpointed indexed global shares, which increased by 29 per cent, and gold, which rose by 23 per cent.

-“Funds with higher allocations to these assets generally fared better,” it added.
+“Funds with higher allocations to these assets generally fared better,” it said.

 In light of the underperformance of super funds’ ‘active bets’, Brycki said he was “surprised” that funds have been expanding their investment teams and opening overseas offices “when it’s clear that such moves do not add value for members.”

-“Large super funds would be better served by reducing their investment teams and focusing on indexed investments, thereby passing the cost benefits on to their members,” he argued.
+“Large super funds would be better served by reducing their investment teams and focusing on indexed investments, thereby passing the cost benefits on to their members,” he said.

 Read more about: